PJMantoss/random-joke/README.md

 I experienced difficulty in styling the joke and punchline divs to look like a bubble.

 SOLUTION:
-To solve this, I used the pseudo element :before to add addtional styling to the divs.
+To solve this, I used the pseudo element ::before to add addtional styling to the divs.

 Date: 25-10-2020